Jollyscola/Period-2-Node.js-Express-JavaScript-Backend-Testing-NoSQL-MongoDB-and-Mongoose/README.md

 <h1><%= session.getAttribute("title"); %></h1>
 <h2><%= session.getAttribute("subtitle"); %></h2>
 ```
 ---
+## 11. Demonstrate a simple Server Side Rendering example using a technology of your own choice (pug, EJS, ..).
+---

+---
 ## 12. Explain, using relevant examples, your strategy for implementing a REST-API with Node/Express and show how you can "test" all the four CRUD operations programmatically using, for example, the Request package.